oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/aks/_index.md

 ##### Store the TLS/SSL certificate in the Key Vault

-1. Base 64 encoded the certifcate file; omit the `-w0` for macOS:
+1. Base 64 encode the certifcate file; omit the `-w0` for macOS:

     ```bash
     base64 myIdentity.jks -w0 >mycert.txt